Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Predicting diffractive cross sections and ultra peripheral proton-proton Collisions

-It is customary to obtain important constraints on the LFWFs parameters of $\mathrm{J/}\psi$ and $\psi(2S)$ from the experimental data on electronic decay width and electroproduction data.
-We start by computing the chi square per data point ($\chi^2/\text{d.p.}$) in the ($\beta, \kappa$) parameter space for the available electroproduction HERA data (56 data points) \cite{Aktas:2005xu,ZEUS:2004yeh} and electronic decay width \cite{Workman:2022ynf} for the $\mathrm{J/}\psi$ state.
-We predicted best fit has a $\chi^2/\text{d.p} = 34/57 = 0.60$ and is achieved with $\kappa = 1.41 ~ \mbox{GeV}$ and $\beta$ = 4.62.
+It is customary to obtain important constraints on the LFWF parameters of $\mathrm{J/}\psi$ and $\psi(2S)$ from the experimental data on electronic decay width and electroproduction data.
+We start by computing the chi-square per data point ($\chi^2/\text{d.p.}$) in the ($\beta, \kappa$) parameter space for the available electroproduction data from HERA (56 data points) \cite{Aktas:2005xu,ZEUS:2004yeh} and electronic decay width \cite{Workman:2022ynf} for $\mathrm{J/}\psi$ state.
+Our predicted best fit has a $\chi^2/\text{d.p.} = 34/57 = 0.60$ and is achieved with $\kappa = 1.41 ~ \mbox{GeV}$ and $\beta$ = 4.62.
 The new parameter $\alpha$ in $\psi(2S)$ wavefunction is constrained from the orthogonality conditions for the mesonic states.
-Further, better fits to the data are even possible, if we allows the parameters $\beta$ and $\kappa$ to depend on the polarization of the $\mathrm{J/}\psi$ and $\psi(2S)$ but that will add additional free parameters in the wavefunctions.
-On the other hand, the numerical solution of Eq. \eqref{thoofteq} giving a good fit simultaneously to the $\mathrm{J/}\psi$ and $\psi(2S)$ states mass spectrum and Regge slopes is obtained using $g = 0.523$, $m_c = 1.370$, and predicts: $\beta = 4.5$.
-This result also confirms that numerical solution of 't Hooft LFWF ($\beta = 4.5$) is significantly close to the our minimised solution ($\beta = 4.62$).
-It is also important to mention here that our minimization procedure also restrict the value $\kappa = 1.4 \pm 0.1$ and ignore the idea of universal $\kappa$ for the mesons diffractive data.
+Further, better fits to the data are even possible, if we allow the parameters $\beta$ and $\kappa$ to depend on the polarization of the $\mathrm{J/}\psi$ and $\psi(2S)$ but that will add additional free parameters in the wavefunctions.
+On the other hand, the numerical solution of Eq. \eqref{thoofteq} giving a good fit simultaneously to the $\mathrm{J/}\psi$ and $\psi(2S)$ states mass spectrum and Regge slopes is obtained using $g = 0.523$ and $m_c = 1.370$, and predicts: $\beta = 4.5$.
+This result also confirms that numerical solution of 't Hooft LFWF ($\beta = 4.5$) is significantly close to the our minimized solution ($\beta = 4.62$).
+It is also important to mention here that our minimization procedure also restricts the value $\kappa = 1.4 \pm 0.1$ and ignore the idea of universal $\kappa$ for the mesons diffractive data.